 There is much evidence that walking helps the therapeutic process.
 In Thaddeus Kostrubala’s book, The Joy of Running, his hypothesis is that rhythmic exercise, such as walking, can be conducive to the process of self-discovery.
 Kate Hays, PhD, the author of Working It Out: Using Exercise in Psychotherapy, cites three key reasons for combining exercise and therapy: 1) It encourages a client to be more physically active for mental and physical reasons, 2) It helps a client get “unstuck” when confronting difficult issues, 3) It spurs creative, deeper ways of thinking often released by mood-improving physical activity.
 Because of the biochemical effects of being active, a client might be able to view a situation with more clarity, more insight, and make connections which she/he otherwise might not be able to.

-Now Walk & Talk therapy is not a strenuous workout.
+Walk & Talk therapy is not a strenuous workout.
 It is meant to be a casual, comfortable walk.
 If you are huffing and puffing you can’t really talk!
 Clients at all levels of fitness can benefit from fresh air and exercise when it comes to processing their feelings.
 Sometimes we take a break and sit at a picnic table or the swings.
-There are usually regular restrooms which are much nicer than port-a-potties.
-Walk & Talk therapy is done in all types of weather, but should the client not want to walk in the snow or rain, we go to my office.
-This is the client’s choice.
+When was the last time you were on a swing?!
 There are birds, squirrels, ground squirrels, sometimes the sound of the river, and blue sky.
 How much more relaxing can it get?!
+Walk & Talk therapy is done in all types of weather, but should the client not want to walk in the snow or rain, we go to my office.
+This is always the client’s choice.

 Sitting in an office is passive.
 Walking is literally moving ahead.
 Clients feel like they are moving forward in their issues.
 They can tackle things better and faster.